ndrean/phoenix_solid/README.md

 ## State persistence

-With "standard" SSR, the backend manages the state, and the UI is a simple rendering machine The SPA itself can use a state management.
-Since it is lost each time you deconnect, it may need to be persisted.
+With "standard" SSR, the backend manages the state, and the UI is a simple rendering machine The SPA itself can use state management.
+Since it is lost each time you disconnect, it may need to be persisted.
 We used a "context" pattern in the SPA.
 We could set up a Redis session or use the database.
 If the app is distributed, most probably Redis or the database should be used.

 ## Misc